kframework/boogie-semantics/README.md

 [kframework-github]: https://github.com/kframework/k

+Running `./docker-dev` will also build a Docker image with all dependencies installed.

 Organization
 ============

-The majority of the source code for this project is in two files \[boogie.md\] and [syntax.md].
+The majority of the source code for this project is in two files [boogie.md] and [syntax.md].
 The code within these two files are organized to mirror that of the [This is boogie 2] paper.
 Being published in 2008, we expect that document to be both out of date and incomplete.
 We try to mention divergences